D2-mods/Misc-kits/d2-randomkits/readme.txt

 - BG2 (classic): If Monastery Swordsman is installed, the Scarlet Ninjato item is usable by rangers.
 Can optionally make not usable by rangers from config.ini.
 - BG2 (classic): Fixed installer error if you didn't have TobEx installed.
 It was scanning a file that I didn't realize was added by TobEx and not in the base game.
 - Fixed possible install error on Mac systems, caused by using text files without extensions.
+- EEs: Monastery Swordsman now starts with 2 slots in Single Weapon Style, matching what a fighter class could do at level 1 (note: for compatibility, single weapon is not removed from the prof screen, so don't put points at creation.
+A tweak mod can increase the max number of points in weapon styles.)
+- Monastery Swordsman: If using a tweak that lets monks use 2-handed weapons, it also starts with 2 points in 2-handed style.
+You can re-run the updater at any time to recheck this.
+The description is also updated to match the current files.

 v2.16
 - Kit Updater: Fixed issue where the updater was removing tweaks to the Jesterblade's clab/abilities table.
 Now, anything not accounted for is left untouched by the updater.